TaitoUnited/taito-cli/docs/tutorial/01-setting-up-infrastructure.md

 * Register a domain name
 * Get a Google Cloud account, and authenticate with taito-cli
-* OPTIONAL: setup remote state for terraform
+* OPTIONAL: setup remote state for Terraform
+* use some text from the old example.

 You can create a taito zone based on the Google Cloud example with the following commands.
 Replace `EDIT` with your favorite editor.